An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 F-Class Shooting

-• Description: Precision rifle discipline shot from prone positions.
+• What is it?
+Precision rifle discipline shot from prone positions.

 • Goal / Objective: Highest accuracy at long distances.